Psalm 5

 Introduction

-Psalm 5 is a morning prayer of David, the second in a sequence that establishes a pattern of day-and-night devotion in the Psalter.
-While Psalm 4 was an evening prayer ("I will lie down and sleep in peace"), Psalm 5 opens with the dawn: "In the morning, O LORD, you hear my voice."
-The superscription, "For the choirmaster, for flutes" (Hebrew אֶל הַנְּחִילוֹת), is the only psalm heading that calls for accompaniment by wind instruments.
-The Hebrew word נְחִילוֹת is related to חָלִיל ("flute" or "pipe"), suggesting a plaintive, breathy accompaniment fitting the tone of urgent petition that pervades the psalm.
+Psalm 5 is a morning prayer of David.
+Where Psalm 4 closed with the evening ("I will lie down and sleep in peace"), this psalm opens at dawn: "In the morning, O LORD, you hear my voice."
+Together they establish a pattern of day-and-night devotion in the Psalter.
+The superscription, "For the choirmaster, for flutes" (Hebrew אֶל הַנְּחִילוֹת), is the only psalm heading calling for wind accompaniment.
+The word נְחִילוֹת is related to חָלִיל ("flute" or "pipe"), suggesting a plaintive, breathy sound that fits the tone of urgent petition running through the psalm.

 The psalm moves through a clear sequence: an appeal for God to hear (vv.
 1-3), a declaration of God's incompatibility with evil (vv.
 4-6), the psalmist's contrasting confidence in God's steadfast love (vv.
 7-8), a description of the enemies' wickedness (vv.
 9-10), and a closing prayer for the righteous to rejoice under God's sheltering favor (vv.
 11-12).
 The psalm is structured around a fundamental contrast between the wicked, who cannot stand before God, and the righteous, who enter God's house and are surrounded by his favor like a shield.
 This contrast between the two ways -- already introduced in Psalm 1 -- becomes a recurring framework throughout the Psalter.